 Studio Play is a space with the needs of families in mind.
 The space is designed to allow for a range of visits.
 You might find that your family needs 15 minutes to relax before going into the galleries.
 On other occasions, your family might be seeking something to engage you for a full hour.

 Can we bring our snacks into Studio Play?

-As there is art in Gallery One, there are similar rules as in the other museum galleries.
-Food and drink are not allowed in Studio Play.
+Because there is art in Gallery One, food and drink are not allowed in Studio Play.

 How often do you clean Studio Play?